 While napping might sound like something of a panacea, it shouldn’t be used to replace sleep on a regular basis.
 If you suffer from insomnia or struggle to drop off at night, an afternoon nap might just make things worse.

 It’s also best not to nap too close to bedtime.
 A 20-minute midday nap is unlikely to affect your night-time sleep, but an hour-long nap at 4pm almost certainly will.

 Regular napping has been linked to health conditions such as diabetes and heart disease.
 However, it’s likely that the naps are a symptom, not a cause.
 So, if you find you’re struggling to function without an hour-long daily nap, it might be worth having a chat with your GP.

-Otherwise, feel free to embrace the lost art of napping…
+Otherwise, throw the BLANKET over you for warmth and feel free to embrace the lost art of napping…